da248/where2go/README.md

 I was able to launch my own website using python Flask.
 I used javascript to perform ajax calls for the search engine so that I could run users' search query on my model to predict the most similar places and show my recommendations on the map.
 The flask file is named 'app.py' and can be found in the folder 'webapp'; the 'index.html' file that contains the html and javascript can be found in the folder 'templates'.
 I used Bootstrap to design my website.

 ## Final Remarks
-This project has been very fun and interlectually challenging.
+This project has been very fun and intellectually challenging.
 I started this application as a capstone project but there are so many things I would like to add to this app.
-I really want to add more travel guides data to make my results more robust, I would like to add historical weather data to help users decide when to go to a destination, and I would like to add average flight and hotel costs to help user choose plausible places.
+I really want to add more travel guide data to make my results more robust, add historical weather data to help users decide when to go to a destination, and add average flight and hotel costs to help users choose plausible places.
 If you have any comments and recommendations for this project, please feel free to contact me.
-Also, I am looking for data science jobs!
-Please contact me with opportunities!
+Also, I am looking for data science opportunities!
 You can reach me through my linkedin page, www.linkedin.com/in/dongwonwynnahn